ayaanzia/Dynamic-Temperature-DKD/README.md

 This project introduces **DT-DKD (Dynamic Temperature Decoupled Knowledge Distillation)**.
 Here is how it works:

 1. It uses the **Decoupled Knowledge Distillation (DKD)** framework (Zhao et al., 2022) as a foundation.
 This method splits the distillation loss into two parts: **Target-Class KD (TCKD)** and **Non-Target-Class KD (NCKD)**.
-2. It gives each of these parts its own temperature that the model learns on its own.
+2. It gives each of these parts its own te mperature that the model learns on its own.
 These temperatures are predicted by a simple MLP that looks at the student's current outputs.
 3. The temperature module is trained using an adversarial approach with a Gradient Reversal Layer (GRL).
 We use a cosine schedule to make the distillation harder as the student gets better at the task.

 DT-DKD was tested on the **CIFAR-100** and **PlantVillage** datasets.
 It consistently performs better than the standard DKD and CTKD baselines without adding any significant computational cost or needing extra validation data.